hallzy/dotfiles/README.md

 in the .my-scripts directory which I moved to my /bin.

 ###.myscripts/
+  It may be worth creating symbolic links for these scripts in /bin, for easy use, and some of the instructions here assume that they are in /bin.

   This holds some scripts I have.
 The Update script is used by the script in the .gnome2/ directory.